 NOTE: Be aware, my dear reader, that this recipe for baked cauliflower patties is a work in progress, but another reader has requested an early share.
-Maybe you can help to solve the conundrum of my still-slightly-mushy cauliflower burger.
-As you might know, I hate a mushy vegeburger that just squeezes out of the bun.
+Maybe you can help to solve the conundrum of my still-slightly-mushy cauliflower burger?
+As you might know, I hate a mushy veggie burger that just squeezes out of the bun.

 This recipe for baked cauliflower patties is an adaptation from the Test Kitchen spiced cauliflower burger, which we found bland and extremely mushy.
 For flavor, I decreased the oil, increased the cumin, added chopped green onions, and roasted the cauliflower for a longer time to increase the caramelization.
-Result = great taste.
+The flavor was much improved.

 Texture was the harder problem.
 If you’ve looked at or made my black bean burger, you know that it went through a bunch of adjustments to reduce the mushiness.
 For this cauliflower burger, I did a few similar things, trying to focus on getting a drier mixture that would hold together better.